 - Swap the lemon for orange: Another great flavour with blueberries is orange – you can see that combo in these blueberry orange muffins.
 Swap all the lemon juice and zest for equal quantities of orange juice and zest.

 - Berries: Skip the blueberries and use any other berry you like.
-Blackberry and raspberry are two of my favourites to use with lemon.
-See these Lemon Raspberry Mini Bundt Cakes.
+Blackberries and raspberries are two of my favourites to use with lemon.
+See these lemon raspberry mini bundt cakes.
+Strawberries work too, though fresh is best so you can cut them into smaller pieces.

 - White chocolate: The white chocolate in the mix is more to add texture to these bars than anything and you can’t taste it but, if you don’t have any or would prefer not to use it, swap it for ¼ cup of yoghurt.

-- Fridge: Since they have fresh blueberries in them, store these in the fridge for up to 4 days in an airtight container.
+- Fridge: Since these bars contain fresh blueberries, store them in the fridge for up to 4 days in an airtight container.
+They are best served at room temperature though, so take them out of the fridge at least 30 minutes before serving.

 - Freezer: These bars can be frozen for 2-3 months.
 Thaw them in the fridge overnight or right on the kitchen worktop for an hour.

-- Reheat: These blueberry bars are lovely served cold, at room temp or even warmed up with a little cream served on the side as a full dessert.
+- Reheat: These blueberry lemon bars are lovely served cold, but are best at room temp or even warmed up with a little cream served on the side as a full dessert.

-Lemon and blueberries truly go so well together, so if you love both, like I do I promise you’ll love these indulgent little Lemon Blueberry Bars.
+Lemon and blueberries truly go so well together, so if you love both, like I do, I promise you’ll love these indulgent and fudgy little blueberry lemon bars.

 Bars are portable and, more often than not, easy to make.
 I’ve added links to some of my favourites below.